IBM-ICP4D/monitoring-utils/docs/Monitoring.md

 ## Slack

 To enable Slack alerts, an administrator must provide a webhook URL, which can be set up to receive notifications on a channel.
 When the webhook URL is available, the following information can be provided:

+# Prometheus endpoint

+The monitored events are exposed in a Prometheus format at the `<cp4d_route>/zen/metrics` endpoint.

+Detailed information on this is available [here](Prometheus.md).